This document describes recommendations to consider against password-spray attacks aimed at Remote Access VPN services in Secure Firewall.

 Number of unrecognized responses 0

-Consider and apply the next recommendations.
+Consider and apply the recommendations described:

 Logging is a crucial part of cybersecurity that involves recording events happening within a system.
-The absence of detailed logs leaves gaps in understanding, hindering a clear analysis of the attack method.
+The absence of detailed logs leaves gaps in understanding and hindering a clear analysis of the attack method.
 It is recommended that you enable logging to a remote syslog server for improved correlation and auditing of network and security incidents across various network devices.

 Cisco ASA Software: